John Meixner, Regional Superintendent of Schools

 • establish a positive, long-term relationship as “co-parents”

-This program is brought to you by the United Way and ROE26, led by Christine Nicholson, Director of Early Beginnings.
+This program is brought to you by the United Way and ROE26, led by Christine Nicholson, Cooperative Parenting Coach & Enneagram Specialist.

 • Meeting every other Sunday from 2-4pm